Dark Chocolate & Coffee Mousse

 And this is why, when deciding to make a chocolate mousse, I scratched my head and put two pieces of a puzzle together.
 I seemed to recall that years ago, I had seen a chocolate mousse made by pouring hot liquid on chocolate in a food processor, and the chocolate would melt but not seize.
 Yet, when you add cold water to melted chocolate, it seizes and makes what we call ‘clay’.
 The latter is then great for sculpting flowers, and that is about it.
 It is grainy and unpleasant to eat, so if you do make this mistake, just plan on making some nice displays.

-Technically, it is a great example of molecular gastronomy.
-The concept of chocolate seizing holds that the dry particles in chocolate become saturated with moisture and begin sticking together, causing that grainy feeling.
+It was during this time of reflection that I remembered reading that than adding water to chocolate, at the right temperature, and in the correct amount, as to make a mousse and not clay.
 And I know very well what happens to a bowl of melted chocolate when water is added.
 So, when hot liquid is added to pulverized chips in a food processor, why doesn’t it seize?

 Oh, if only I could tell you.
-This is the gift of knowledge I hope will come some day, and when I have a solid answer, I will share, but for now, I will give you the simplest mousse recipe I have ever made.
+This is the gift of knowledge I hope will come some day, and when I have a solid answer, I will share, but for now, I will give you the simplest chocolate mousse recipe I have ever made.
 You will not only snicker at how simple it is, but also at how this method laughs in the face of science.

 And just for fun, make this recipe two different ways.
 Melt the chocolate and add cold water, and then make it in the manner written below.
 Find out for yourself what happens.
 That’s the beauty of experimentation.

-No-Cream Dark Chocolate Mousse
+Dark Chocolate & Coffee Mousse

 Ingredients